UAE – November 18-27, December 4-5, 8-14, 2015

 Dubai Fountain.
 These choreographed dancing fountains are spectacularly set against the backdrop of the glittering Burj Khalifa.
 Water undulates, arcs and surges as high as 150m to soundtracks gathered from around the world.
 Each show lasts about 10 minutes with long waiting times between shows.
 I think the fountains at Bellagio in Las Vegas are better.
 I saw the show from the 124th floor of Burj Khalifa and again at ground level.

 Cloth, Spice and Gold (Deira) Souk.
 On the way to the Dubai Museum and Historical neighbourhood, you walked through these modern markets.
-“Hello professor.
+“Hello, professor.
 Cashmere?
 T-shirt?
 What do you want?”
-I answered “nothing” and he said “I have nothing too.”
-There were willing to sell anything.
+I answered “Nothing” and he said, “I have nothing too.”
+They were willing to sell anything.

 Al Fahidi Historical Neighbourhood.
 Even though this is a “historical area”, it looks brand new and sterile with few people here.
 Its labyrinthine lanes have many restored wind-tower houses built a century ago by Persian pearl and textile merchants.
 Today, no one lives here and buildings house cultural offices, small museums, craft shops and galleries.
 The mosque had a pretty mihrab.
 There’s also a short original section of old Dubai’s city wall from around 1800.
 The compact area is easily explored on an aimless wander.
 The Coffee Museum is here.